jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/12_Discus.typ

 // ------------------------------- 0_Standards ------------------------------ //

+// another word for aspect
-Beyond these general research challenges, a critical aspect for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
+Beyond these general research challenges, a critical concern for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
 The role of standards in #gls("swith") development is multifaceted and remains in its infancy.
 While the innovative nature of #glspl("swith") presents challenges for standard application, these challenges also create opportunities for advancing both the technology and their regulatory framework.
 At the time of writing this thesis, no established standards or regulations exist for certifying #glspl("swith").
 This absence of certification procedures significantly constrains both industrial and scientific application of #glspl("swith").